89th Sustainment Brigade

 The 89th Sustainment Brigade is a subordinate command of 451st Expeditionary Sustainment Command and one of only eight of its kind in the United States Army Reserve.
 The unit is the latest addition in the Army Transformation process for the 451st but will manage a peacetime downtrace that has command and control of approximately 1,700 Army Reservists located throughout the Kansas, Missouri, and Nebraska areas, and its Soldiers support diverse missions that are logistical in nature.
 Its mission is to plan, coordinate, synchronize, monitor, and control Logistics Operations within an assigned area of responsibility.
 The brigade also coordinates host nation support and contracting, as well as providing support to joint, interagency, and multinational forces as directed.

+Organization

+The brigade is a subordinate unit of the 451st Expeditionary Sustainment Command.
+As of January 2026 the brigade consists of the following units: